garrardkitchen/gitlab-library/Garrard.GitLab/README.md

   - It will create a unique project (by incrementing a number after your suggested name) if your suggested name exists
   - It will by default add the project to your user's namespace.
 If you supply a groupID, it will add the project to this group instead
+  - Returns a tuple of (Id, Name, HttpUrlToRepo and PathWithNamespace)
 - Download an existing git repository
   - You can provide branch name
   - You can provide a PAT (uses oauth2)